Driver Routing and Scheduling with Synchronization Constraints: Methodology

-Algorithm \ref{alg:destructiveImpr} outlines the main steps of this procedure.
 Given an initial constructive lower bound $LB$ for our original problem $P$, we first check whether we can prove the initial solution $S$ to be optimal.
 If this is not the case, that is, $f(S) > LB$, we create a restricted problem $P(LB)$ by adding the constraint $\sum_{k \in \setOfDrivers}\sum_{(i,j,m) \in \delta^{+}(\mathscr{T}(0))} \varX_{kijm} \leq LB$.
 We then try to solve this restricted problem $P(LB)$ using a standard solver.
 If a feasible solution $S$ is found, we terminate and return $S$ as this is an optimal solution for our original problem $P$.
 If the restricted problem is proven infeasible, we increment our lower bound $LB \leftarrow LB+1$ and restart the improvement phase.
 We repeat these steps until we prove optimality or reach a time limit.
 If we reach the time limit $\paramTimeLimitLBImpr$ without a feasible solution, the current lower bound $LB$ is a valid lower bound for our original problem $P$.
+Note that, in contrast to the constructive lower bounds defined in Section~\ref{ss:bounds}, the destructive lower bound depends on the level of time discretization and thus only holds for the time-discrete problem as defined in Section~\ref{ss:mip}.